neverfap-deluxe/nfd-api/content/guide/AOA--P--slowing-down-our-minds.md

 When you have a moment, just slow down your mind.

-This tends to work best when you're in the middle of doing something, because that's usually when your mind is engaged and requires relaxing.
+This tends to work best when you're in the middle or inbetween of doing something, because that's usually when your mind is engaged and requires relaxing.

-Of course, you can also practice it when you have the time, however
+Keep in mind that there are two different aspects to this exercise: Mental and physical.

+For example, when I'm walking down the street, aside from slowing down my thoughts, I will also sometimes physically slow down, sometimes even stopping where I stand.

+The idea is to prove control over yourself, even when you have other intentions, such as getting to a destination on time.

+An idea that will prove very important in following exercises.

 <!--
 ## Additional Resources  -->